What is the government-to-government relations requirement?

 How do I earn clock hours for these requirements?

 OSPI issues the activity-based clock hours for government-to-government professional learning.
 To earn these clock hours, the educator completes the training, and then a training leader signs the activity-based clock hour form.
-A maximum of five clock hours in a five-year period can be earned in this manner.
+A maximum of five clock hours in a five-year period may be earned for this training.